 What has been your favorite class or project?
 Why?

 I really liked Spatial Analysis and Representation first semester.
 I had no formal design background, and it taught many basic design skills and how to use Adobe software with a lot of fun assignments.
-This semester I'm excited to start Creating Resilient Cities: Disaster Field Lab, where we'll work with New York City and issues of sea level rise post-Sandy.
-We'll have the chance to visit the site and work with locals.
+Second semester I enjoyed Creating Resilient Cities: Disaster Field Lab, where we worked with New York City and issues of sea level rise post-Sandy.
+We were able to visit the site and work with locals.